Skip to main content

 You can receive benefits based on either:

 Additionally, this would be the only period of VFR benefits based on date of discharge.
-Once you are discharged from the Army National Guard you will not receive another 5 years of benefits as they are based on when you first obtained veteran status.
+Once you are discharged from the Army National Guard you will not receive another five years of benefits as they are based on when you first obtained veteran status.